deloresmincarelli/Portfolio/README.md

 ## [Crime in Louisville 2022: Analysis & Clustering](https://htmlpreview.github.io/?https://github.com/deloresmincarelli/Portfolio/blob/main/crimeLouisville.html)
 I moved to Louisville in 2022 and decided to put my datascience skills to use by exploring public data on crime in my new home town.
-<b> I chose this dataset because unlike many others, I did not find a lot of analysis on Louisville crime.
-Thus, I was able to crack this open with a fresh perspective. </b>
+<b> Further,  I did not find any public advanced analytics on Louisville crime.
+This is a new study! </b>
 - What types of crimes occur?
 Where?
 When?
 - Does the Kentucky Derby cause a spike in crime?
 - Can crimes be clustered by zip code?